• Skip to primary navigation

 You can easily customize the skillets and make them your own by varying the ingredients.

-For the sausage, I use Beyond Meat breakfast sausage.
+For the sausage, I use Beyond Meat or Impossible breakfast sausage.
 They are gluten-free and come in spicy and regular.
 (Spicy is my favorite!)
-You can put them directly onto the skillet frozen or thawed.
-(Obviously frozen will take a little bit longer to cook.)

 If you like eggy flavors, add a pinch of kala namak to the tofu, and a sprinkling of nutritional yeast flakes.